 For more on Nicodemus’ Question about being “Born Again” read

 The Chosen depicts the encounter between him and Jesus magnificently…and tenderly.
 I ended up filled with more love for both Jesus and Nicodemus and praising God’s goodness.
 It is one wonderful scene among many.
 Intimate love and grace are so central to the Christian faith and they can get lost in times in movie and TV Bible stories.

 Another great example is the episode centered around Jesus encountering a group of small children.
 It is not in the Bible.
 It is therefore fiction.
 Yet, it is my family’s favorite episode.
 It is also consistent with the Biblical depiction of Jesus.

-The story shows Jesus tenderly welcoming the children when they find his camp.
-He befriends them and over the course of days gently teaches them the message of the Gospel.
+The story shows Jesus tenderly welcoming a number of children when they find him outside of their town camping out.
+He befriends them and over the course of a few days gently teaches them the message of the Gospel.
 Jesus is patient and kind with the kids.
 His love for them is obvious.
-It is meant to be a picture of His relationship with His disciples and the world.
+The relationships are meant to be pictures of His relationship with His disciples and the world.
 It works beautifully.

 Jesus’ interactions with the children reveal his tender heart as expressed in the Bible.
 It highlights why the little children loved coming to Jesus.
 The conversations are peppered with Bible verses.
 Jesus’ teachings from the Bible are expressed through the dialogue naturally and correctly.
 This is consistent throughout the first season.

 The actor who plays Jesus also captures the love, tenderness, and accessibility of Jesus in a way that I have never seen.
 He is serious and intensely focused on doing the work of the Father.
 He is also warm and gently teasing.
 His eyes are filled with amusement and love for His creations.